-The experience of the users in an online store is one of the main factors influencing their decision to abandon the cart or not.
-An eCommerce with difficult navigation, usability errors, lack of information or little credibility will, in all likelihood, be bound to fail.
+The users’ experience in an online store is one of the main factors influencing their decision to abandon the cart or not.
+An eCommerce with difficult navigation, usability errors, lack of information, or little credibility will, in all likelihood, be bound to fail.

 Keys to improving the user experience in your eCommerce store

-You want your online store to work well, then it is not enough to have a nice design and good products for sale.
+You want your online store to work well, then it is not enough to have a nice design and good sales products.
 Your customers have to trust you and have it easy to find the products and the path to the box.

 1. Safety first

-Online stores use sensitive information from their customers, such as the phone, personal address and credit card number.
+Online stores use sensitive information from their customers, such as phones, personal addresses, and credit card numbers.
 Most users refuse to make their purchases in electronic commerce that does not convey trust.
 The SSL security certificate protects, through data encryption, the personal information handled by the store.

 If you do not already have it, the first thing you should do to improve the customer experience of your online store is to implement your SSL security certificate.